bitrise-io/devcenter/_articles/en/team-management/organizations/saml-sso-in-organizations.md

 ## Enforcing SAML SSO on a Workspace

-Enforcing SAML SSO on your Workspace provides an extra layer of security: you can enforce your own security guidelines to your Bitrise Workspace(for example, password format requirements, two-factor authentication).
+Enforcing SAML SSO on your Workspace provides an extra layer of security: you can enforce your own security guidelines to your Bitrise Workspace (for example, password format requirements, two-factor authentication).

-{% include message_box.html type="warning" title="Enforced SAML SSO" content="Please note that enforcing SAML SSO in your Workspace makes SAML SSO the only way for logging in/signing up to the Org."%}
+{% include message_box.html type="warning" title="Enforced SAML SSO" content="Please note that enforcing SAML SSO in your Workspace makes SAML SSO the only way for logging in/signing up to the Workspace."%}

 1. Go to your Workspace's **Single Sign On** tab.
 2. Toggle the switch to the right to enforce SAML SSO.